-Welcome to the Faculty of Humanities 3

-Why choose postgraduate study in the Humanities 5
+Consider postgraduate studies in the Humanities Why pursue studies in the Humanities?
+3 5 67

-Humanities Vital statistics
+Humanities vital statistics 3 A A

-1 Postgraduate Office staff 6
+Postgraduate Office staff 6

+and the same

-1 Academic programmes in the Humanities 9
+Academic programmes in the Humanities 9

 Research & Teaching 15

-100
+- No

-Becoming a postgraduate student in the Humanities 17
+Becoming a postgraduate student 17 0 1 2

 What is an academic supervisor?
+The state of the s

-Finding a supervisor
+Finding a supervisor 8

 What does your supervisor expect of you?
 Navigating the thesis 19

-The Memorandum Of Understanding
+rvavigating the tresis The Memorandum Of Understanding - The

+Conducting ethical research Carl San A ROUTE

 Conducting ethical research

-Ę The admissions process 20
+The admissions process 20 100

-Admission requirements
+Admission requirements 1000

 Admissions guide: step by step 21

-When to apply 22
+When to apply 22 ASS

 Graduate career options 23

-Ì
+draduate career options 23

 Postgraduate facilities & resources 24

-Faculty postgraduate labs & IT support 0
+Faculty postgraduate labs & IT support 10

-UCT Libraries
+UCT Libraries 4

-The UCT Writing Centre
+The UCT Writing Centre 1

 Postgraduate Student Council

-ŝ Postgraduate fees & funding at UCT 26
+Postgraduate fees & funding at UCT 26 46 2

-Scholarships and bursaries 26
+Scholarships and bursaries 27 A STATE OF THE PARTY OF

+ochorarships and bursanes 21 , <

 Frequently Asked Questions 29

 Important dates & useful contacts 33